 All three plays in the Marvel Spotlight Series are one-act pieces – running time for Squirrel Girl Goes to College is under an hour.

 DOREEN/ SQUIRREL GIRL is strong, agile, smart, spunky, and feminist.
 Her powers include being able to communicate with squirrels; TIPPY-TOE, her squirrel sidekick, speaks English in the script so the audience can understand.

 Squirrel Girl Goes to College follows some aspects of the plot of The Unbeatable Squirrel Girl comic book series.

-You can read more about Squirrel Girl on Marvel’s website.(She has a “retractable knuckle spike”!)
+You can read more about Ms. Marvel on Marvel’s website.(She has a “retractable knuckle spike”!)